wpitts2299/Bathtub-Racing-Game/README.md

 The multiplayer game implementation was completed by developer members of the team.
 William's contribution focused on **project leadership, testing, documentation, stakeholder communication, requirements coordination, release preparation, and development of the project portfolio website**.

-This distinction is included to accurately represent individual contributions within the team project.

 ## About the Project

 Beginning in the 1960s and continuing into the early 1990s, bathtub races were a memorable part of student life at Southern Polytechnic State University.